jeffreysorgen/golf-club-sensors/activity.md

 Now that the Arduino has been paired via BLE to nRF Connect on the smartphone, it's time to disconnect the wire tether from the computer.
 For this, I am using a lightweight phone recharger with a USB connection.
-I don't use the same wire because the recharger doesn't have the same USB-C connection as my computer.
+Not the same wire as the computer because the recharger doesn't have the same USB-C connection.
-The recharger can be tucked into a shirt sleeve or something like that.
-For me, I've attached it to my wrist with a non-adhesive bandage.

 - (1) Battery charger tucked into non-adhesive wrap or a shirt sleeve and plugged in
 - (2) Trying the example again, the readings on my smartphone work exactly the same way. _Freedom!_